Assurance Wireless offers services similar to Safelink Wireless in getting senior citizens free access to cell phones.

 - No annual contracts, bills or activation fees

 - Nationwide coverage through the Sprint network

 - Free calls to customer service

-And the Assurance Wireless application doesn’t take that long to process…my mother had her phone within a week of me filling out the application and getting the supporting documentation (which in our case was the Medicaid approval letter).
-In her case, the only information required was for me to take a picture of her Medicaid approval, send that through the Assurance Wireless and Mom had her phone shortly thereafter.
+In her case, the only information required was for me to take a picture of her Medicaid approval, send that to Assurance Wireless and Mom had her phone shortly thereafter.
 After that, I received the phone within 5 days…pretty fast for the government.

 Return to the “Stuff Senior Citizens Need” Homepage

 If you enjoyed this article, please share…Thanks!